-Mendoza is a lively city full of young people and is one of Argentina's top tourist attractions, so there is plenty to do.
+Málaga is a lively city full of young people and is surrounded by some of Spain's top tourist attractions, so there is a lot to do.
+The city's vibrant cultural life is that of a large, cosmopolitan city.
+Málaga is a city of beaches, and most of the host families live within walking distance of a beach.
+Cinema, theatre, symphony, opera, museums, and art galleries abound.
 There are hundreds of tapas bars, restaurants, pubs, and discotecas.
-Mendocinos, compared to people in the U.S., go out and stay out much later, especially on weekends.
+Malagueños, compared to people in the U.S., go out and stay out much later, especially on weekends.

-There are gyms and aerobics clubs in Mendoza for those interested.
+There are gyms and aerobics clubs in Málaga for those interested.
 They are, however, private businesses and there is a fee involved, albeit a reasonable one.
-The university has sports and gym facilities.
+The university's sports facilities are very limited.